EOSIO/eosio-java-android-abieos-serialization-provider/README.md

 ## Android Example App

-If you'd like to see EOSIO SDK for Java: ABIEOS Serialization Provider in action, check out our open source [Android Example App](https://github.com/EOSIO/eosio-java-android-example-app) --a working application that fetches an account's token balance and pushes a transfer action.
+If you'd like to see EOSIO SDK for Java: Android ABIEOS Serialization Provider in action, check out our open source [Android Example App](https://github.com/EOSIO/eosio-java-android-example-app)--a working application that fetches an account's token balance and pushes a transfer action.

 ## Want to help?

 Interested in contributing?
 That's awesome!
 Here are some [Contribution Guidelines](./CONTRIBUTING.md) and the [Code of Conduct](./CONTRIBUTING.md#conduct).

+We're always looking for ways to improve this library.
+Check out our [#enhancement Issues](/../../issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement) for ways you can pitch in.

 ## License